Within the school week, students are involved in a number of different subjects, or key learning areas.

 Technology ... is about design, make, appraise, information, materials and systems.

-Languages other than English (LOTE)... is about studying different languages, cultures and communication.
+Language ... is about studying different languages, cultures and communication.

 At Pullenvale, we are able to provide specialist teachers to instruct some of the Key learning areas.
 This also provides our teachers with non contact time, where they work together with other year level teachers to plan, and moderate assessment.